oldmanbluntz/OctoLightFT232h/README.md

-Just a test to get this plugin to work with adafruit-blinka/digitalio instead of RPI.GPIO
+Just a test to get this plugin to work with CircuitPython's digitalio instead of RPI.GPIO

 Forked from Gigabu5/OctoLight